ebeneliason/easy-pattern/README.md

 ### What if my pattern doesn't animate?

-1. First, make sure you've properly specified an `xPhaseDuration` and/or `yPhaseDuration`, without which your pattern will remain static.
+1. First, make sure you've properly specified an `xDuration` and/or `yDuration`, without which your pattern will remain static.
 2. Ensure that `draw` gets called as necessary to reflect the rendered pattern.
 If you're using a sprite, you can call `self:markDirty()` from your `update` function.
 See the